 Distinction 95 -100%

 Merit 90 - 94%

 Pass 85 - 89%

-Fail 0-84%
+Fail 0 - 84%

-Once all assessments have been successfully completed the final certificate will be awarded which will be graded at Distinction with Honours, Distinction, Merit or Pass.
-Unit results will be averaged.
-To achieve the relevant grade in the full qualification, the following overall average marks must be achieved:
+Once all assessments have been successfully completed a final certificate can be applied for which will be graded at Distinction with Honours, Distinction, Merit or Pass.
+Unit results will be aggregated.
+To achieve the relevant grade in the full qualification, the following aggregate marks must be achieved: